CodeRabbitHub/Python/README.md

 # Python

 This repository I've started while preparing for data science interviews.
 I'll keep updating it.
-The content will be mostly basic programming and data structures in python.
+The content will be mostly python programming, data structures and algorithms in python.

-Advance data Structues and Algorithms which are asked for software engineering roles will not be included here.
+01. General Python Programming

-01. Leet code Problems on Python basic data structures.
-Mostly Arrays, Lists, Math's, Dictionaries and Dynamic Programming.
+02. Data Structues and Algorithms
-02. Geek for Geeks Problems on Python basic data structures.
+03. Solving Leetcode Problems in Python